 (g) whether or not the waste involved in the discharge has been removed, dispersed, destroyed, disposed of or otherwise dealt with, and if so, the manner in which the waste was removed, dispersed, destroyed, disposed of or otherwise dealt with.

-[Regulation 5K inserted in Gazette 11 Dec 1998 p.
+[Regulation 5K inserted by Gazette 11 Dec 1998 p.
 6599.]

 5L.
 Manner of notifying prescribed (Act s.
 72)